FransBouma/RawDataAccessBencher/README.md

 *Important*: it's important you attach the database as 'AdventureWorks', as the code expects it to be called that way.
 If you leave the name as-is, the Catalog name has '_2008' as suffix.
 LLBLGen Pro has the catalog name in the persistence information (so it can have multiple catalogs in one model) and to make it work you have to enable the catalog name overwriting defined in the app.config file in the rawbencher project.
 It's commented so it's straight forward.
 If you attached the database as AdventureWorks, you don't have to do anything.

-*Note*: CodeFluent adds a couple of stored procedures to the catalog.
-If you don't want this, you have to disable the CodeFluent bencher from the code.

 ### How to run the benchmarks ###

 Please run the benchmarks on a DB accessed over a network to avoid having the DB consume performance of the CPU / memory which thus doesn't give a real-life scenario overview of the real fetch speed of the used Data-access / ORM framework.
 The entity SalesOrderHeader was chosen as it has more than a couple of fields, a variety of types, many rows in the table and several relationships with other entities which could or could not affect the ORM's internal performance.